gazebosim/gz-sim/tutorials/particle_tutorial.md

 @image html files/particle_emitter/fog_generator.png

 Next, try changing some properties of the particle emitter while the simulation is running.
-You can do this by publishing messages over Ignition Transport.
+You can do this by publishing messages over Gazebo Transport.
 Try turning off the particle emitter by setting the `emitting` property to `false`.
 Make sure the simulation is running in order for this command to take effect.

 ```bash
 ign topic -t /model/fog_generator/link/fog_link/particle_emitter/emitter/cmd -m gz.msgs.ParticleEmitter -p 'emitting: {data: false}'